Cecilapp/Cecil/docs/2-Content.md

 ## Multilingual

-If your content is available in multiple [languages](4-Configuration.md#languages) there is 2 ways to define it:
+If your pages are available in multiple [languages](4-Configuration.md#languages) there is 2 ways to define it:

 ### Language in the file name